matn7/CS-Notes/src/main/java/deployment/LINUX.md

 ### The Locate Command

-- The locate command searches a database for files and returns a list of results
+- The locate command searches a database for files and returns a list of results.
 - Using a database is very fast, but requires updating.
 - To help protect against errors you can use the --existing and --follow options.
 - Best thing to do is update the database (done automatically daily).
-- This requires admin privileges and therefore the sude command is used.
+- This requires admin privileges and therefore the sudo command is used.

 ```console
 locate *.conf